Stokes flow with kinematic and dynamic boundary conditions: Introduction

 where the dynamic viscosity $\mu>0$ is a given constant.
 Under this assumption, (\ref{Stokes:bvp}a--b) becomes the Stokes system which describes the steady flow of an incompressible Newtonian fluid when inertial forces can be neglected.
 Moreover, we assume that $f$ (body forces), $g$ (surface forces) and $h$ (surface velocity) are given vector functions and we seek the velocity $u$ (vector function) and the pressure $p$ (scalar function) of the fluid.

 The b.v.p. \eqref{Stokes:bvp} when $\Gamma_D=\partial \Omega$ and $\Gamma_N=\varnothing$ is classical and has been studied by many authors.
-The main novelty of the present work is the mixed boundary condition (\ref{Stokes:bvp}c-d).
-The Dirichlet condition (\ref{Stokes:bvp}d) is a \emph{kinematic} condition that prescribes the velocities of fluid particles at each point of the surface $\Gamma_D.$ Such a condition is natural if $\Gamma_D$ is the contact surface between a fluid and a body moving with a prescribed velocity, provided that the velocity vector is continuous across the interface.
+The present work concerns the mixed boundary condition (\ref{Stokes:bvp}c-d).
+The Dirichlet condition (\ref{Stokes:bvp}d) is a \emph{kinematic} condition that prescribes the velocities of fluid particles at each point of the surface $\Gamma_D.$ It is natural to impose this condition if $\Gamma_D$ is the contact surface between a fluid and a body moving with a prescribed velocity, provided that all components of the velocity vector are continuous across the interface.
 This so called no-slip condition is valid at solid boundaries but also at the interface between two similar fluids \cite[pp. 12--14]{Pan96}.
 We do not assume that $\Gamma_D$ is impermeable, so $h$ may have a normal component --- fluid particles may enter or leave the domain through any part of the boundary as long as (\ref{Stokes:bvp}b) is fulfilled.
-The Neumann condition (\ref{Stokes:bvp}c), on the other hand, is a \emph{dynamic} condition that prescribes the stress vector (traction) at each point of $\Gamma_N.$ In physical terms, we say that the fluid is subjected to an externally applied surface force as a result of the mechanical contact with a surrounding body.
+The Neumann condition (\ref{Stokes:bvp}c), on the other hand, is a \emph{dynamic} condition that prescribes the stress vector (traction) at each point of $\Gamma_N.$ In physical terms, it means that the fluid is subjected to an externally applied surface force as a result of the mechanical contact with a surrounding body.
 The dynamic condition is applicable whenever the stress vector is continuous across a surface.
 In particular, this is true when $\Gamma_N$ is the interface between two fluids (not necessarily of the same constitutive type), see \cite[Art.~327]{Lamb32} or \cite[p.~240]{Ser59}.
-For a thorough discussion of fluid-fluid interfaces we refer to Chapter 5 of \cite{Pan96}.
+For a more general discussion of fluid-fluid interfaces we refer to Chapter 5 of \cite{Pan96}.

-It is instructive to consider \eqref{Stokes:bvp} under the assumption that $\Omega$ is surrounded by a fluid of similar type, i.e. one satisfying (\ref{Stokes:bvp}a-b) in the exterior domain.
-Suppose that $g$ (stress vector) and $h$ (velocity vector) are the observed boundary values of the surrounding fluid.
-Would it then be possible to extend the velocity and the pressure of this fluid in a unique way into $\Omega$ so that both quantities are continuous across the boundary?
-Our main results asserts that the answer is affirmative.